Soaring granite peaks. Red slick-rock arches. Turquoise-colored alpine lakes.

 He was talking about Utah.

-I've rewritten these words in 2022.
-But they're pretty much the same as I wrote when I first started this site many years ago.
+I've rewritten these words once again in 2023.
+But they haven't changed much from those I wrote when I first started this site many years ago.

 I get it.
 People are going to continue to come here to visit.
-And even stay here.
-Just like me.
+And they're going to come here to stay.
+Just like I did.

 Maybe I can ... even in a small way ... help people understand how to try to love and preserve this land.
 No matter what else they believe.